sonatsuer/sonatsuer.github.io/_posts/2018-06-14-kolmogorov-complexity-2.md

 be \\(\sigma_0\\) and \\(\sigma_1 \\) which have to have complexity greater than \\(L\\).
 But we just proved, in ZFC, that a certain string has complexity greater than \\(L\\).
 This contradicts the choice of \\(L\\).

 Now let us prove that \\(m \geq 4\\)\ldots Well, you see the pattern.
 Using this method we can exhaust all possible values for \\(k\\) and obtain a contradiction.
-So assuming that ZFC can prove its consistency leads to a contrdiction.
+So assuming that ZFC can prove its consistency leads to a contradiction.